marataj/marataj/README.md

 My name is Mateusz and I'm a Python Software Engineer, with an electronics background.

-🔭 As a Software Engineer at ZF Group, I'm working on applications for automated cyber security tests.
+🔭 As a Software Engineer at ZF Group, I'm working on applications for automated cybersecurity tests.

-🌱 I like learning new technologies by working on side projects.
+🌱 I enjoy processing data, analyzing it, and drawing conclusions from it.

 ☕ Besides programming, I enjoy gym, swimming and reading books in my free time.